TakosNik/Python-Login/README.md

 # Python-Login
-A python login and register project with html.
+A python login and register project with html and mysql.